 Over the last three years, I have started to organise a network of scholars interested in the relationship between literature and the arts.
 This has taken the form of alternating conferences in Paris, Leeds (where John McLeod has been the partner in this enterprise) and Kolkata in India (where Supriya Chaudhuri coordinated research on the subject).
 A couple of publications have emerged from such work, in particular a special issue of the International Journal of the History of Sport, which I co-edited (first editor), and a special issue of Moving Worlds, co-edited by John McLeod and Shirley Chew.

 Because I share a special interest in the eighteenth century and in sports with Daniel O’Quinn (University of Guelph, Canada), we put in a successful bid on the cultures of sport in the early modern period.
 This programme was funded over the last two years by the France Canada Research Fund.
 We organised an international conference in Paris as well as panels at the 2014 Canadian Society for Eighteenth-Century Studies and the 2015 American Society for Eighteenth-Century Studies.
-This research will yield an edited volume, which will be published in the Spring of 3027 by the University of Toronto Press.
+This research is coming out in an edited volume, published in December 2017 by the University of Toronto Press.